An opportunity for an artist to access a studio residency with a chosen mentor at a key stage of their career.

 - Your chosen mentor does not need to be a Dance Ireland member.

-- The activity must take place in 2019 preferred dates must be outlined in your proposal.
+- The activity must take place in 2020 preferred dates must be outlined in your proposal. (these will be subject to availability)

 - Awards will be paid on receipt of an invoice request to the value of the amount requested in the budget submitted with the application.